akkartik/mu/subx/Readme.md

 ### Data Structures

 * Kernel strings: null-terminated arrays of bytes.
+Unsafe and to be avoided, but needed for interacting with the kernel.

 * Strings: length-prefixed arrays of bytes.
 String contents are preceded by 4 bytes (32 bytes) containing the `length` of the array.